-Behind the camera: Riding with Roger Maltbie is the best way to get around TPC Sawgrass
+Riding with Roger Maltbie is the best way to get around a PGA Tour event

 "Excuse us, please!
 Cart coming behind you!"